-- A. A. Effective November 1, 2017 water rates shall consist of a flat operational cost of \$70.41 per hundred cubic feet plus a charge based upon water consumption of \$3.55 per hundred cubic feet.
+- A. Water rates shall consist of a flat operational cost of \$186.92 annually plus a charge based upon water consumption of \$5.08 per hundred cubic feet.
 Water bills shall be due and payable to the designated agent of the Board of Trustees of the Village of Port Dickinson in March, July and November of each year and if not paid within thirty (30) days after receipt, a fee of fifteen percent (15%) will be added for the next twenty (20) days.
-If the bill is not paid by the end of said twenty-day period, the water may be shut off and service will not be restored until the bill with the fifteen percent penalty and a \$75.00 service charge has been paid in advance. [amended 10/10/2017, LL4-2017] - B. In the event that a meter is out of order and fails to register correctly, the consumer will be billed on the basis of the average daily consumption as shown by the meter when registering properly. - C. There shall be filed annually with the Board a statement showing the unpaid water charges and penalties payable to the Village, with a brief description of the property upon which the water was used, the names of the persons or corporations liable to pay for the same and the amount chargeable to each, for the purpose of having such sums levied as a tax against the property liable. - D. Deposits.
+If the bill is not paid by the end of said twenty-day period, the water may be shut off.
+Service will be restored M-F, 7a.m. to 2p.m. upon payment of the bill with a fifteen percent (15%) penalty and a \$75.00 service charge.
+If service is restored after the regular hours of M-F, 7a.m. to 2p.m., there will also be an additional after hours charge of \$200.00.
+[Amended 5/12/2020, LL5-2020] - B. In the event that a meter is out of order and fails to register correctly, the consumer will be billed on the basis of the average daily consumption as shown by the meter when registering properly. - C. There shall be filed annually with the Board a statement showing the unpaid water charges and penalties payable to the Village, with a brief description of the property upon which the water was used, the names of the persons or corporations liable to pay for the same and the amount chargeable to each, for the purpose of having such sums levied as a tax against the property liable. - D. Deposits.
 As security for payment of charges, the Village may at any time require of any customer or applicant a deposit approximately equal to one and one-half(1 !/2) times the estimated average bill for the billing period plus other charges.
 No interest will be paid on such deposits.
 When service is disconnected and all charges due the Village are paid, such deposits will be returned. - E. Discontinuance of Service.
 Water furnished to any property for any purpose, stands charged against such property regardless of change of ownership, and the Village reserves the right to discontinue the service from such property for any unpaid bill or bills, accumulated by former owner or owners, and refuses to turn same on again until all arrearages and penalties are paid.
 In case of transfer of a property the Commissioner of Water and Sewer shall be immediately notified so that proper adjustment may be made of any charges or repair bills against such property. - F. (Added 9-14-10, LL 6-2010) Prior to each billing period as provided in paragraph A of this § 62-8, the Village shall mail to each owner or occupant a postage paid meter record card.
 It shall be the responsibility of the owner or occupant to read the water meter and record the usage on the meter record card and return the record card to the Village within ten (10) days thereafter.
 Failure to read the meter and record the reading on the record card and return the record card to the Village within ten (10) days shall subject the owner or occupant to a penalty of \$50.00.
 In the event that the owner or occupant fails to comply with such requirement on two (2) consecutive occasions, the Village may require the property owner to pay for the purchase and installation of an outside meter reading device.